|The Frankfurt-Tipp rating:|

-Other than in other films of this subject, evil does not break into an (apparent) idyll.
-Rather, it takes advantage of the existing suffering and fears of the two protagonists and intensifies them many times over.
-This has the advantage that as a viewer you don't always have the feeling that you have seen this movie before.
-Despite many references to traditional horror food and even to the German expressionism of F.W.
-Murnau, "Der Babadook" seems fresh and unspent.
-The disadvantage is that the viewer is made difficult by the heaviness and dreariness prevailing from the beginning to find access to the characters and the story.
+Unlike other films of this subject, then, evil does not break into an (apparent) idyll.
+Rather, it takes advantage of the existing suffering and fears of the two main characters and intensifies them many times over.
+This has the advantage that as a viewer, you don't constantly feel like you've seen this movie before.
+The Babadook feels fresh and unspent despite many references to traditional horror fare and even the German expressionism of an F.W.
+Murnau.
+The downside is that the heaviness and dreariness that prevails from the start makes it difficult for the viewer to connect with the characters and the story.

-However, after the first 40 minutes the horror takes on more and more concrete forms.
+However, after the first 40 minutes, the horror takes on more and more concrete form.
 And it works really well.
-With a first-class sound design and very traditional creepy effects, Jennifer Kent always provides extremely effective goose bumps.
-These are excellently supported by the very atmospheric picture language.
-Even though the movie can't necessarily appeal to a broad audience, it is still a good to very good horror movie almost to the end, in which you would like to agree with the hymns of praise of Stephen King and Co.
-But finally the finale, about which nothing should be revealed at this point, clouds the very positive overall impression a little bit.
+With top-notch sound design and very traditional creepy effects, Jennifer Kent consistently delivers extremely effective goosebump moments.
+These are superbly supported by the very atmospheric imagery.
+While the film may not appeal to a wide audience, it is a good to very good scary movie almost to the end, where you'd be happy to agree with the praises of Stephen King and co.
+But the finale finally, about which of course nothing shall be revealed at this point, clouds the overall impression, which in itself is very positive, a little.